 Nicola Pryce‘s A Cornish Betrothal, the latest in her 18th-century family sagas set in Cornwall, will be published this month.

 Anne Fletcher‘s From the Mill to Monte Carlo: The Working-Class Englishman Who Beat the Monaco Casino and Changed Gambling Forever, a biography of Yorkshire mill worker Joseph Hobson Jagger, comes out in paperback on 15 September.
+Anne is writing a Historia feature about this unusual man.

 Publication dates to be confirmed